 Your policy is up for renewal at the end of every policy period, which is usually six months or one year.
-At that time, the insurer will look at your driving history over the course of the policy period and decide to raise or lower your rates.
+At that time, the insurer will look at your driving history over the course of the policy period and decide how to adjust your rates.

-During the policy period, if you file a lot of claims or a lot of claims are filed against you, you’ll likely see a rate increase at your next renewal.
+During the policy period, if you file multiple claims or have a claim against you, you’ll likely see a rate increase at your next renewal.
 Being liable for even one car accident will definitely increase your rates, especially if you cause serious damages or injuries.
 Any traffic violations you’ve accrued on your driving record, like speeding, will also cause an increase in your rates.

 You’ll also see a slight uptick in rates as you approach your mid-60s, and by your late 60s and early 70s your rates could increase dramatically.